leeper/leeper.github.io/research.md

 permalink: /research.html
 ---

 This page lists some of my academic research interests, working papers, and past publications.
-You can also view PDFs of my [full CV](https://thomasleeper.com/cv/cv.pdf), or [an abbreviated (2pp) version](https://thomasleeper.com/cv/cv-2pp.pdf).
+You can also view PDFs of my [full academic CV](https://thomasleeper.com/cv/cv.pdf), or [a two-page version](https://thomasleeper.com/cv/cv-2pp.pdf).
 My software projects are described at [https://thomasleeper.com/software/](https://thomasleeper.com/software/).

 ## Public Opinion, Political Communication, and Political Psychology